dindinw/usersettings/vbox/README.md

 10.0.2.4  : built-in TFTP server, aka, the host ip 10.0.2.15 : guest(myself) ip by default

+### NAT Network (4.3 above feature)

+* guest access internet
+* guest access each other
+* host access guest

+#### Create NAT network

+`VBoxManage natnetwork add -t nat-int-network -n "192.168.15.0/24" -e -h on` `-t --natname -n --network -e --enable -h --dhcp`

+Comand above will create a NAT network named `nat-int-network`, the network range `192.168.15.0/255.255.255.0` The gateway is `192.168.15.1`, and enabled the NAT network and turn on the DHCP.

+#### Start NAT network

+`VBoxManage natnetwork start -t nat-int-network`

+After the NAt network is started, two process is started in background .
+(VBoxNetDHCP.exe and VBoxNetNAT.exe in Windows Platform)

+### host-only network

+* host acess guest
+* guset acess other
+* if want guest access internet only another NIC (NAT)

 #### Think about the vftp option for a net boot